askmish/sawtooth-simplewallet/README.md

 This example uses docker-compose and docker containers.
 If you do not have these installed please follow the instructions here: https://docs.docker.com/install/

+NOTE
+The preferred OS environment is Ubuntu 16.04.3 LTS x64.
+If you have windows please install [Docker Toolbox for Windows](https://docs.docker.com/toolbox/toolbox_install_windows/) or [Docker for windows](https://docs.docker.com/docker-for-windows/), based on your OS version.

 Start the pre-built docker containers in docker-compose.yaml file, located in sawtooth-simplewallet directory:
 ```bash
 cd sawtooth-simplewallet